msheiny/updog/README.md

 * Configuration compliance checking
 * Improve output on bark and woof
-* Improve error handling and ability to re-run problematic devices
+* Improve error handling and ability to re-run giproblematic devices
 * Better targeting for pushing commands
 * Add more vendors (juniper and fortigate next)
 * Add more unit tests and re-factor some logic